fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 main()
 ```

-The application execution should print as follows:
+Executing the application should print as follows:

 ```js
 Executing (default): SELECT * FROM notes